Physician assistant: Training

-Diversity and Representation
+Diversity and representation

 The PA profession in the United States continues to have recruitment and diversity issues, with the physician assistant workforce remaining predominantly white and male.
 A 2025 report by the Milbank Memorial Fund discovered that approximately 3.5% of recent PA graduates self-identified as Black, American Indian, Alaska Native, Native Hawaiian, or Pacific Islander, while about 6.4% of recent graduates self-identified as Hispanic.

 This was in contrast to the findings of the 2025 AAPA Salary Report, in which over 85% of certified PAs self-identified as White.
 In response, professional organizations such as the AAPA have developed a diversity award as well as expanded existing programs which allow students from minority groups easier access into the profession.

 History

 In 1961, Charles Hudson recommended that the American Medical Association create new medical provider certifications.
 Eugene A. Stead of the Duke University Medical Center assembled the first class of physician assistants in 1965, composed of four former US Navy Hospital Corpsmen.
 He based the curriculum of the PA program on his first-hand knowledge of the fast-track training of medical doctors during World War II.
 Two other physicians, Richard Smith at the University of Washington, and Hu Myers at Alderson-Broaddus College launched their own programs in the mid-late 1960s.
 J. Willis Hurst started the Emory University Physician Assistant Program in 1967.

 The Liberian model of PAs was a curriculum intended for graduates to work in areas absent of physicians as physician substitutes.
 Advisors for this program included UNICEF, American physicians, and Agnes N. Dagbe, MS, RN, a Liberian nurse educated in the US.
 Additional training was done in the USSR.
 The Liberian government inaugurated the program in 1965 with Dagbe as PA program.

 Beginning in January 1971, the US Army produced eight classes of physician assistants, at 30 students per class, through the Academy of Health Sciences, Brooke Medical Center (academically accredited by Baylor University).

 In 2017, approximately 68% of physician assistants in the United States were women and approximately 32% were men.

 The profession expanded globally.
-It can now be found in Afghanistan, Australia, Canada, Germany, Ghana, India, Israel, Liberia, the Netherlands, New Zealand, Saudi Arabia, and the United Kingdom.
+It can now be found in Afghanistan, Canada, Germany, Ghana, India, Israel, Liberia, the Netherlands, New Zealand, Saudi Arabia, and the United Kingdom.
 As a profession, physician assistants have greatly influenced the theory and conceptualization of socially accountable health professional education.